::

 npx ibmi-migrations migrate:status

-Supports JS, TS, MJS, CJS migration files; tracks batches; provides rollback, status, current version, pending list.
+Supports JS, TS, MJS, and CJS migration files.

 Error Handling & Debugging